28Smiles/jasync-sql-extensions/README.md

 To improve the speed of mapping columns into objects, before mapping the bean is analysed and the most efficient code will be syntesised using ASM.
 This way the `mapTo<>()` implementation, in most cases, outperforms mapping code created by the kotlin compiler, since some null checks have been ommited.
 The `MappingBenchmark`, mapping a result set of 500000 rows shows the following run times:
 ```
-      Manual mapping of the select took: 61
+      Manual mapping of the select took: 61 ms
-      Reflection mapping of the select took: 233
+      Reflection mapping of the select took: 233 ms
-      Cold ASM mapping of the select took: 86
+      Cold ASM mapping of the select took: 86 ms
-      Hot ASM mapping of the select took: 51
+      Hot ASM mapping of the select took: 51 ms
 ```
 Manual mapping refers to a standard kotlin implementation.
 Reflection mapping refers to a mapping using kotlin reflection.